WHEY PROTEIN POWDER SCAM: “AMINO ACID SPIKING”

 As you probably already know, amino acids are the individual building blocks that make up a complete protein.
 There are 22 standard amino acids that are recognized, with 9 being considered essential, since your body cannot make them on its own.

-Amino acid spiking is essentially the practise of dumping high amounts of the cheapest, least valuable amino acids into the powder in order to cut costs while keeping the total protein content elevated.
+Amino acid spiking is essentially the practice of dumping high amounts of the cheapest, least valuable amino acids into the powder in order to cut costs while keeping the total protein content elevated.

 This means that you’re not getting a complete protein source when using these products, and it means you’re getting higher amounts of some of the least effective amino acids when it comes to supporting muscle protein synthesis.